List of X-Men film series characters: Scott Summers/Cyclops

-Ororo Munroe/Storm
+Ororo Munroe / Storm

-Ororo Munroe/Storm (portrayed by Halle Berry as an adult and Alexandra Shipp as a teenager) is a member of the X-Men, a professor at the Xavier Institute, and a mutant who can control the weather, summoning lightning, storms, and blizzards.
+Ororo Munroe / Storm (portrayed by Halle Berry as an adult and Alexandra Shipp as a teenager) is a member of the X-Men, a professor at the Xavier Institute, and a mutant who can control the weather, summoning lightning, storms, and blizzards.

 Storm first appears in X-Men.
-She and Cyclops are first seen rescuing Rogue and Wolverine from Sabretooth and bringing them to the X-Mansion.
-Days later, Ororo and Scott go to the train station to retrieve Rogue when she runs away and are attacked by the Brotherhood of Mutants members Sabretooth and Toad.
-After the battle, Ororo and Scott return to the X-Mansion where they find out that Xavier is now in a coma due to Cerebro being sabotaged with a mysterious chemical.
-Storm finds anti-mutant senator Robert Kelly at the mansion's doorstep and after bringing him in, finds out that he has been artificially mutated before she witnesses him die from his unstable mutation.
+She and Cyclops rescue Rogue and Wolverine from Sabretooth and bring them to the X-Mansion.
+Days later, Storm and Cyclops go to the train station to retrieve Rogue when she runs away, and are attacked by the Brotherhood of Mutants members Sabretooth and Toad.
+After the battle, Storm and Cyclops return to the X-Mansion to find Xavier in a coma.
+Storm finds anti-mutant senator Robert Kelly at the mansion's doorstep and, after bringing him in, finds that he has been artificially mutated before she witnesses him die from his unstable mutation.
 Storm informs the others about Kelly's death.
 She accompanies the rest of the team to fight the Brotherhood and rescue Rogue at the Statue of Liberty.
 They are attacked inside by Mystique and Toad, with Storm striking Toad with lightning and sending him flying into the ocean.
 Storm, along with the others, is then knocked out and tied up by Sabretooth.
-They escape and Storm uses her powers to fly Wolverine up to save Rogue.
+They escape, and Storm uses her powers to fly Wolverine up to save Rogue.

-In X2, Storm appears again.
-She accompanies Jean to confront Nightcrawler in a church, and get him to tell them his story.
+Storm next appears in X2.
+She accompanies Jean to confront Nightcrawler in a church, listens to his story, and recruits him.
 The three pick up the remaining mutants from the Drake residence in the X-Jet and fly away, using her powers to shake fighter jets coming after them.
 They fly to Alkali Lake, where Storm and Nightcrawler rescue the Xavier students and destroy the fake Cerebro, rescuing Xavier from Jason's mind control.
-Storm pilots the X-Jet, but fail to take off, forcing Jean to sacrifice herself.
+Storm pilots the X-Jet but fails to take off, forcing Jean to sacrifice herself to prevent floodwater from hitting the jet.